amarok2/codeigniter_emojis/README.md

 CodeIgniter Emojis
 ==================

+/!\ This projectis no longer maintain and soon be deleted.
+Now i'm using integrated emojis with utf8mb4 database encodings.

 > This project is working well, but need some help to add some shortcuts.

 My own contribution to implement the universal unicode emojis in CodeIgniter !